2 Stretches to Relieve Upper Body Stress

 You can choose to hold this stretch for an extended period, but I often recommend holding the stretch for at least 30 seconds.
 This stretch can is so easy it can be done anywhere, at any time.

 While doing this stretch pay close attention to where you feel the tension in your body or where you may feel comfortable.
-Ask yourself questions such as:

-Where do I feel this stretch the most?
+• Where do I feel this stretch the most?

-Have I felt this tension before?
+• Have I noticed this tension before?

 Reynelda jones wearing a grey shirt with the word confident, with blue jeans, medium brown skin, eye glasses, head tilted towards her left.